Madrid property investment: a Case study

 If you are looking to buy in Spain, we would suggest that you read our earlier paper on Property hunting: 6 essential reasons for loving your Spanish real estate shopper.
 This paper is very interesting and gives you some of the important reasons why working with a property hunter is very useful for foreigners looking to buy in Spain.
 You will find specific samples our independent local partners worked on in Alicante, Valencia, Barcelona and Madrid.
 If you are looking to buy a property in Barcelona, read our Barcelona “Case study” article of May 2018.

-About Pierre and his team, our Property hunter in Madrid.
+About Brian and his team, our Property hunter in Madrid.